-Paratransit Service, "Spec-Tran": This is a curb-to-curb service for persons with disabilities.
+Paratransit Service, "Spec-Tran": This is a curb-to-curb service for persons with disabilities who are unable to use fixed route.
 Paratransit customers must be certified to be eligible to use this service.
-Requests for campus paratransit service require 24-hour advanced reservations by calling (517) 394-6230.
-The CATA cash fare for this service is \$2 per trip.
-Discount fare cards are available for certified students through MSU RCPD, Resource Center for Persons with Disabilities, 353-9642 (voice); 355-1293 (TTY).
+Requests for campus paratransit service require 24-hour advanced reservations by calling (517) 394-2282 (CATA).
+The CATA cash fare for this service is \$2.50 per trip.
+Discount fare cards are available for certified students, contact MSU RCPD, Resource Center for Persons with Disabilities, 353-9642 (voice); 355-1293 (TTY).
+Customers must be certified in accordance with ADA.